 This is why a quick removal of the phobia is rarely successful since it leaves you without the protection your phobia provides from anxiety – you are then likely to develop another symptom to compensate.

 Obsessions and compulsions – also referred to as OCD – offer another protection from anxiety.
 Obsessions involve particular ideas or patterns of thought – sometimes absurd or unreasonable in nature – that recur, often relentlessly.
 Compulsions require us to perform actions – sometimes against our will – that may be repetitive and absurd or trivial: like having to check several times that a door is locked.
 OCD may also be accompanied by a strong sense of guilt or perpetual hesitation that lead to a state of confusion, limbo, meaninglessness or lack of direction in life.
 As with phobias, OCD serves as a protection from anxiety: anxiety appears first and OCD forms in response.

 If OCD sees the return of the repressed in the mind and behaviour then what are often referred to as psycho-somatic illnesses indicate the repressed has returned in the body.
 Psycho-somatic illnesses are very real bodily pains or disorders for which a GP can find no organic cause.
 Some pains or illness may relate to a web of beliefs centred around food, body weight, body shape and self-esteem that serve to shield us.
 The most frequently mentioned are anorexia and bulimia.
-Bulimia involves repeated episodes of binge eating followed by purges to compensate.
+Bulimia involves repeated episodes of binge eating followed by purges or exercise to compensate.